-Here is the first set of problems, comprising two entries.
+Here is the first set of problems including two entries.
 You can innovate a lot on both of them!

 Problem 1: The Cloud Service